samguyer/adel/README.md

 aforatmost( 2000, blink(3, 350) );
 ```

-One special feature of `aforatmost` is that it behaves like a conditional, where the true branch is executed only when the timeout occurs first:
+One special feature of `aforatmost` is that it behaves like a conditional, where the true branch is executed only when the timeout occurs first, and the optional false branch is executed if the function finishes before the timeout:

 ```{c++}
 aforatmost( 2000, blink(3, 350) ) {